adrien-ben/vulkan-tutorial-rs/README.md

 Sometimes an 'extra' commit will be added with some refactoring, commenting or feature.

 All chapters of the original tutorial are now covered.
-The code compiles on windows, linux and macos and runs on windows and linux.
+The code compiles on windows, linux and macos and runs on windows, linux and android.
 It should also run on macos but I haven't been able to test yet.
 I'll update this statement when I (or someone else) can try.

 ## Requirements